ggonnella/textformats/manuals/Nim_API.md

 The proc `datatype_names(spec: Specification): seq[string]` returns the list of names of datatypes defined in the specification `spec`.

-### Preprocessing
+### Compilation

-Specifications can be preprocessed using the proc `preprocess_specification(yamlfilename: string, outputfilename: string)`.
+Specifications can be compiled using the proc `compile_specification(yamlfilename: string, outputfilename: string)`.
-Preprocessed specifications are marshalled specification objects, after parsing from the YAML file.
-Preprocessed files are automatically recognized by the `specification_from_file` proc.
-A limitation of preprocessed specification is that they cannot contain test data or be embedded in data files.
-The suggested file extension for preprocessed specifications is `tfs` (*T*ext*F*ormats *S*pecification).
+Compiled specifications are marshalled specification objects, after parsing from the YAML/JSON file, validating, solving references, constructing and compiling the regular expressions.
+Compiled files are automatically recognized by the `specification_from_file` proc.
+A limitation of compiled specification is that they cannot contain test data or be embedded in data files.
+The suggested file extension for compiled specifications is `tfs` (*T*ext*F*ormats *S*pecification).

 ### Running tests